xeaone/p/README.md

 [aws-jwt-verify](https://github.com/awslabs/aws-jwt-verify).

 - No cache optimizations.
+- Does not handle Incorrect username or password.
 - Sign up requires an email address and password of 6 characters or more.

 ### Architecture